23 Good Work Habit Examples to Build a Successful Career

 8. Batch Similar Routine Tasks

-This is similar to time blocking in the sense that you can lump similar tasks together and do them in batches to be more efficient.
+This is similar to time blocking in that you can combine similar tasks and do them in batches to be more efficient.

-Grouping small, similar responsibilities together can make it easier to get into the habit of completing these jobs since doing one small thing can trigger the next task in the batch.
-Perform your small tasks in a logical sequence to help you get in the habit of remembering to do each thing.
+Grouping small, similar responsibilities can make it easier to get into the habit of completing these jobs since doing one small thing can trigger the next task in the batch.
+Perform your small tasks in a logical sequence to help you remember to do each thing.

-This will help to decrease procrastination since you will not have to think about what to do next as you simply move through the small tasks on your list.
+This will help decrease procrastination, as you will not have to think about what to do next as you move through the small tasks on your list.

-So make a habit of knocking out similar routine tasks daily to free up more time and give you more mental focus to devote to finishing bigger tasks.
+So, make a habit of knocking out similar routine tasks daily to free up more time and give you more mental focus to devote to finishing more significant tasks.

 For example, batch the daily task of checking email to only twice a day.
 This way, it will not continue to interrupt you throughout the day.

-Similarly, schedule an office day each week where you can set aside a specific amount of time to take care of miscellaneous tasks that come up during the week.
+Similarly, schedule an office day each week, during which you can set aside a specific amount of time to take care of miscellaneous tasks that come up during the week.

 9. Single-Handle Processes and Projects

 Rather than trying to multitask, a better habit is to focus on closing loops on your projects as soon as possible.
-Each day, take immediate action on every task that comes across your path in order to get it out of the way.
+Daily, take immediate action on every task across your path to get it out of the way.

-When you try to do multiple projects at one time, you likely will feel like you are doing a lot of work, when in reality you are getting nothing significant done at all.
+When you try to work on multiple projects simultaneously, you likely feel like you are doing a lot of work when, in reality, you are getting nothing significant done.
 The more effective strategy is to focus on completing one project before starting another.

 Not only will this habit help you get more accomplished, it will also help to keep your motivation levels high for upcoming tasks.

 Single-handling is also an effective strategy for long-term projects.
-If you get out of the habit of picking up multiple things at the same time—or even smaller, unrelated tasks when you are trying to accomplish a larger goal—you will be more successful.
+You will be more successful if you get out of the habit of picking up multiple things simultaneously—or even smaller, unrelated tasks when you are trying to accomplish a larger goal.

 • Prioritize your projects according to when they must be completed.